 BOSTON — Scientists have just discovered the "Godzilla of Earths" — a new type of huge and rocky alien world about 560 light-years from Earth.

-Dubbed a "mega-Earth," the exoplanet Kepler-10c weighs 17 times as much as Earth and it circles a sunlike star in the constellation Draco.
-The mega-Earth is rocky and also bigger than "super-Earths," which are a class of planets that are slightly bigger than Earth.
+Dubbed a "mega-Earth," the exoplanet Kepler-10c is 17 times as massive as our planet and circles a sunlike star in the constellation Draco.
+The mega-Earth is rocky and also bigger than "super-Earths," which are a class of planets as much as 10 times as massive as Earth.

-Theorists weren't actually sure that a world like the newfound exoplanet could exist.
-Scientists thought that planets of Kepler-10c's size would be gaseous, collecting hydrogen as they grew and turning into Jupiter-like worlds.
-However, researchers have now found that the newly discovered planet is rocky, Christine Pulliam, a spokeswoman with the Harvard-Smithsonian Center for Astrophysics, wrote in a statement announcing the find. [ The Strangest Alien Planets Ever Found (Gallery) ]
+Theorists weren't sure that a world like the newfound exoplanet could exist.
+Scientists thought that planets of Kepler-10c's size would be gaseous, collecting hydrogen as they grew and turning into Jupiter-type worlds.
+However, researchers have now found that the newly discovered planet is rocky, Christine Pulliam, a spokeswoman with the Harvard-Smithsonian Center for Astrophysics, wrote in a statement announcing the find.
+[Gallery: The Strangest Alien Planets Ever Found]

 "This is the Godzilla of Earths!" the CfA's Dimitar Sasselov, director of the Harvard Origins of Life Initiative, said of Kepler-10c in a statement.
 "But unlike the movie monster, Kepler-10c has positive implications for life."

-The discovery of Kepler-10c was presented today here at the 224th American Astronomical Society meeting.
+The discovery of Kepler-10c was presented on Monday here at the 224th American Astronomical Society meeting.

-Scientists think the Kepler-10c system is actually quite old, forming less than 3 billion years after the Big Bang.
+Scientists think the Kepler-10c system formed less than 3 billion years after the Big Bang.
 The system's early formation suggests that, although the materials were scarce, there were enough heavy elements like silicon and iron to form rocky worlds relatively early on in the history of the universe, according to the CfA.

-"Finding Kepler-10c tells us that rocky planets could form much earlier than we thought," Sasselov said in a statement.
+"Finding Kepler-10c tells us that rocky planets could form much earlier than we thought," Sasselov said.
 "And if you can make rocks, you can make life."